 - 6.1 Approved as to Form.
 Your IRA has been approved as to form for use as an IRA by the IRS.
 This approval as to form does not represent a determination of the merits of such IRA or its investments. - 6.2 Further IRA Information.
 The IRS has published guidance on IRAs and this guidance may be found online at www.irs.gov.
 The IRS now publishes two IRA Publications; Publication 590A, Contributions to Individual Retirement Arrangements (IRAs); and Publication 590B, Distributions from Individual Retirement Arrangements (IRAs).
 Combined these provide a comprehensive discussion of IRAs. - 6.3 Financial Disclosure Information.
-It is NOT reasonable to project the growth of your IRA because your IRA investments include assets other than bank time deposits or savings accounts.
-Therefore, your final account balance will depend upon many factors-the amount of your contributions, the amount of time the funds are invested, the earnings and/or losses from the investments, expenses incurred such as brokerage commissions and trustee's fees and the overall performance of your investments.
-We expressly state that the growth in the value of your IRA cannot be guaranteed or projected.
-An attachment, if any, will explain if there are any transaction fees (brokerage fees, etc.) and/or surrender (termination) fees and explain how they are calculated.
-The earnings and losses of your investments are directly identified to your investments.
-There is no need to compute and allocate earnings unless you have invested in a common trust fund.
-In that case, an attachment will explain the method used to compute and allocate the earnings and losses. - 6.4 General Rule-No FDIC Insurance Coverage.
+This information was furnished when your IRA was established. - 6.4 General Rule-No FDIC Insurance Coverage.
 Normally FDIC insurance does NOT apply to assets held within a trust IRA because FDIC insurance applies only to certain deposit accounts.
 Your IRA has primarily been invested or will be invested in investments other than such deposit accounts and therefore will NOT be insured by the FDIC.

 In some instances a portion of your IRA funds will be invested in deposits at this institution or another institution which is an "insured" institution.
 In such case, such deposits would be insured pursuant to the rules as established by the FDIC.
 A summary follows.
 Such IRA deposits are insured on a per institution basis and are insured separately from other deposit accounts, pursuant to the Federal Deposit Insurance Act, up to \$250,000.
 Any IRA, Roth IRA, most eligible deferred compensation plans described in section 457 of the Internal Code, a Keogh plan as described in Code section 401(d) and any individual account plan as defined in section 3(34) of ERISA shall be aggregated and insured in an amount not to exceed \$250,000.
 This aggregation requirement applies to a Keogh plan or an individual account plan only when you have the right to direct the investment of your account.
-Amounts in excess of \$250,000 are not insured.
+Amounts in excess of \$250,000 are not insured